 People out for a stroll and shopping.
 Merchants of the same trade share the same street: one street is full with dealers of carpets, another street for electric appliances, and yet another alley for shops that focus on metal pots and pans.
 The city is overflowing with people, millions and millions.
 The pictures do not bring this across, but Cairo is all about people, people and people.

+I reported before on intriguing capital.
 Below the lobby of the hotel where I was staying.
 The room was freezing cold, air ongoing full blast, but the hotel was pleasant enough.
-Although: the breakfast buffet had a price tag of $30 – how much can a man eat for breakfast?
-I discovered that Qatari cheese is very salty and rubbery, takes gettin used to.
+Although: the breakfast buffet had a price tag of $30 – but how much can a man eat for breakfast?
+I discovered that Qatari cheese is very salty and rubbery, it is regarded as a delicacy but it takes getting used to.

 I learned a lot from my colleagues how the state of Qatar ticks and functions.
-It is intriguing how this society differs so much from ours, with strict Islam implemented.
+It is intriguing how this society differs so much from ours, with strict Islam rule implemented.
+This in intriguing and interesting for the first few days, but stay longer than that and it will become challenging.

 Below: the skyline of Doha.
-Skyscrapers ate being built at rocket speed (like all over the world, seems to be the new pastime) but the country itself is mainly desert.
+Skyscrapers are being built at rocket speed (like all over the world, the new pastime) but the country itself is mainly desert.
 With 300,000 Qataris and 2.5 million expats, the demographics are exceptional.
 There are a few additional cities, but they are in the desert, close to the natural gas fields and intended for the laborers.
-Here’s a tourist secret:… Doha is the most mind-numbing boring city that I have ever visited (and I have visited a few).
-My impression is that the Qataris hide and party (?) with their families behind the walls of their country estates; the migrants forlornly wander the boring streets trying not to think about alcohol: there isn’t any / much.
+Here’s a tourist secret: Doha is the most mind-numbing boring city that I have visited (and I have visited a few).
+My impression is that the Qataris hide and party with their families behind the walls of their country estates; the migrants forlornly wander the boring streets trying not to think about alcohol: there isn’t any.
 I neither drink nor miss alcohol, but even for me Doha offered a new perspective on boredom.

-Below: to defy the Saudi boycott, which kicked in 2018, the Qataris have put up portraits of the Emir all over to show their solidarity.
-The Arabs had hoped that the Qataris would topple their Emir, but no way, Jose.
+Below: to defy the Saudi boycott, which was omnipresent, the Qataris have put up portraits of their Emir to show their solidarity.
+The Arabs had hoped that the Qataris would topple their Emir, but that turned into a “no way, Jose.”